Catalina State Park: Cultural history

 There is evidence that the park and surrounding area have been continuously occupied since about 5000 BCE by the Hohokam people.
 The Romero Ruin still contains pueblos built of rock and adobe, as well as a Mesoamerican ballcourt.
 The earliest date the pueblo would have lived in the area is between 550–600 CE.
 The site was widely used for nearly 400 years, estimated around 1000–1450 CE.

 The namesake of this ruin, Francisco Romero, built a ranch on the site in the 19th century, and most likely used stone from the previous Hohokam structure to build his house, and fortifications to protect him from the Apache.

+Saguaro cactus are prominent thru out the Catalina State Park.

 Park establishment

 Catalina State Park was established through a complex process initiated in the early 1970s, when a proposed housing development on Rancho Romero land met significant public opposition.
 Representative Charles King requested a feasibility study, leading to legislation passed in 1974.
 Despite early resistance, a master plan was developed with the help of University of Arizona students.
 Through land exchanges, leases, and appropriations, the park was eventually dedicated by Governor Bruce Babbitt on May 25, 1983.
 The park is now managed by Arizona State Parks and Trails under a Special Use Permit from the USDA Forest Service.

+The Ranger Station and gift shop at the entrance to the Catalina State Park.